Helping the Poor to Grow: A Special Report on Solving the Poverty Crisis in America

 All Stars Project founders questioned many of the standard assumptions about learning and human development, and we have spent the last three decades creating both a practice and a science, putting us on the cutting edge of breakthroughs in these fields.
 We believe that development — the capacity of human beings to continuously create and recreate their lives — is necessary to re-initiate learning.
 For this reason, it is critical that we dedicate afterschool time to re-initiating and re-invigorating growth in young people’s lives.

-The All Stars Project is excited to launch Play it Forward>, a quarterly newsletter for the Afterschool Development movement across America.
-Play it Forward> provides a forum for exploring the latest and most innovative thinking and practices in the field and lets you know how you can become involved.Click here to subscribeClick here for first issue
+The All Stars Project is excited to launch Play it Forward, a quarterly newsletter for the Afterschool Development movement across America.
+Play it Forward provides a forum for exploring the latest and most innovative thinking and practices in the field and lets you know how you can become involved.Click here to subscribeClick here for second issue

 Creating a more developmental future for our country and our world.